Private 1:1 lessons

 I hope to resume in-person lessons soon.

 My teaching schedule is Tuesdays-Fridays between 1-9pm.
 No weekend, Monday or morning lessons.

-Consultation lessons as well as lessons taken on a biweekly and occasional basis are also available to adult learners.
+Consultation lessons as well as lessons taken on a biweekly (every other week) basis are also available to adult learners.

 $25 trial lesson fee

 Lesson rates starting at $63.00 / 45 min. lesson and up – prepaid by month or by term.

 Students are recommended to commit to at least one year of lessons, which is at least 34 weekly lessons per academic year.

 Fees for books, materials, and instruments are additional.